Master's Programme (60 credits) in Exercise Biomedicine - Health and Performance

 All courses are included in the programme main area of Exercise Biomedicine.

-- Scientific Methods with Focus on Natural Science, 7.5 credits
+- Scientific Methods oriented towards Natural Sciences, 7.5 credits

 - Muscular Strength for Health and Performance, 7.5 credits

-- Sustainable Training to Promote Health – Theory and Practise, 7.5 credits
+- Sustainable Exercise for Health Promotion – Theory and Practice, 7.5 credits

 - Degree Project within Exercise Biomedicine, 30 credits